You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 After all, a healthier, more fulfilling life begins the moment you step outside your own four walls and explore the world around you.
 And that’s as true for those in later life as it is for everyone else.

-That’s why we’re here: our guide will help you put together a day your whole family can enjoy.
-We’ll give you a few ideas to get you started, and talk you through the considerations you might need to bear in mind ahead of your trip.
-Plus, we’ll introduce you to a whole range of dementia-friendly options that are making trips away increasingly effortless for families dealing with the condition.
+In this guide, we’ll give you a few ideas to get you started, and talk you through the considerations you might need to bear in mind ahead of your trip.
+Plus, we’ll introduce you to a whole range of dementia-friendly options that are making trips away increasingly effortless for carers and families dealing with the condition.

 From countryside walks to world-class museums, there are lots of great days out in Britain for those in later life.

 Accessibility has improved enormously over the past couple of decades, and you’re bound to find all sorts of support to help you arrange a successful day.
-This means there’s no need to compromise: your loved one can pick and choose the sorts of things they’ve always enjoyed doing or wanted to do.
+This means there’s no need to compromise – an older person can pick and choose the sorts of things they’ve always enjoyed doing, or wanted to do.

 So where might you want to go?
 Here are some ideas to get you started.